Should You Take NAD, NMN, NR, Metformin, or Rapamycin for Longevity?

 Current Evidence: NAD precursors, such as NMN (nicotinamide mononucleotide) and NR (nicotinamide riboside), are popular supplements marketed to raise NAD levels.
 Some animal studies suggest that higher NAD may improve mitochondrial function, enhance DNA repair, and potentially extend lifespan.
 However, human studies on NAD’s impact are still very limited, in early stages, with mixed results.

 Verdict: While NMN and NR show potential promise, they are not miracle molecules, and evidence of their effect on human aging remains inconclusive.
-One animal model study actually demonstrated an increase cancer progression.
+One animal model study actually demonstrated an increase in cancer progression.
 These molecules hold potential, but cautious optimism is advisable, especially since long-term safety data is very much lacking.

 Metformin: